MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/dev-tools/continuous-delivery-faq.md

 5. Refresh a sandbox database from production.
 Copy the production environment's database to a tier-2 sandbox environment.
 This is typical after the application is live and you want to debug an issue or validate upcoming updates.
 6. Apply updates (Hotfixes, customizations) to a sandbox environments for validation before applying them to a production environment.

-For more information about planning an enviornment, see [Environment planning](../../fin-and-ops/imp-lifecycle/environment-planning.md).
+For more information about planning an environment, see [Environment planning](../../fin-and-ops/imp-lifecycle/environment-planning.md).